hnb2/partner-slider/README.md

 I am not a PHP developer, even less a Wordpress developer, but i had some fun making this plugin and i would love to have some feedback about it.
 Notably about the plugin architecture, i feel like it's not really consistent.

+Please refer to the wiki and do not hesitate to raise issues, fork or whatever you have in mind.